nicholaswilde/recipes/docs/ingredients/almond-cotija.md

 ### Step 1

-Place the blanched almonds in a large, dry nonstick or cast-iron pan.
+Place the [blanched almonds][2] in a large, dry nonstick or cast-iron pan.

 ### Step 2